Neil1977/FinalProject-ToDoList/README.md

  - Add audio alert based on date/time (linked to time 20:00 inday) - Stretch Target - STILL TO COMPLETE - CODE COMMENTED IN FEATURE BRANCH ONLY

- - Add button to resort entries into ascending/descending -  STILL TO COMPLETE - TOGGLE NOW WORKS BUT REORDERS ENTRIES IN CHRONOLOGICAL BUT ALSO TO TOP/BOTTOM OF LIST AND IDEALLY JUST ORDER NOT LIST POSITION
+ - Add button to resort entries into ascending/descending -  STILL TO COMPLETE - COMPLETED

- - Display more of todo in visible list without having to use "edit" button and cursor across Add button to see all "VIEW"/amend span?) - Also display time added (not date).
-Time stamp linked to time at top and to trigger alert @ 20:00 - SEE ABOVE) - STRETCH TARGET - STILL TO COMPLETE - amended to "textarea" on input, but seems incompatible with EDGE (still seeking solution)
+ - Display more of todo in visible list without having to use "edit" button and cursor across Add button to see all "VIEW"/amend span?) - Also display time added (not date).  - STRETCH TARGET - COMPLETED

 - Publish/Present